Adaptive generalized measurement for unambiguous state discrimination of quaternary phase-shift-keying coherent states: Adaptive generalized measurement for QPSK signals

 In Fig.~\ref{theory_success_error}(b), we show the error probabilities evaluated for the same values of $M$, $\xi$ and $\nu$ as in Fig.~\ref{theory_success_error}(a).
 Evidently, the visibility imperfection is quite detrimental in terms of the error probability.
 However, the adaptive strategy, while not only improving the conclusive result probability, can also significantly reduce the error, as shown here for $M=10$.
 This reduction can be explained with similar reasoning as above: Instead of deciding on conclusive results after three ``on'' events, we continue to perform the displacement operation with a fixed hypothetical condition for the rest of the stages for confirmation.
 This reduces the probability of erroneously having conclusive results.
 For very low mean photon numbers, the achievable error probability is mostly determined by the dark count rate.

 Finally, we note that unambiguous discrimination can be emulated by heterodyne measurement if one is willing to accept the finite error of having conclusive results.
 We will discuss the performance of the heterodyne measurement strategy and compare it with the performance of the photon detection protocol including experimental imperfections later in this paper.
+The source code for the theoretical simulation of the strategies discussed in this paper is available at Ref.~\cite{torefersuppref}.